tepyn/CS-Coursework/README.md

 ## License

-This coursewrok is for personal academic purpose.
+This coursework is for personal academic purpose.
 Unauthorized use, distribution, or submission as academic work is prohibited.